 #2: Don’t ignore preventative maintenance.

-Regular, preventative maintenance is critically important.
+Regular, preventive maintenance is critically important.
 Many of the parts and systems on your car are connected, and if you ignore maintenance on one part, it could cause a whole system to fail later.

 Don’t neglect the basics.
 Have your oil changed and tire pressure checked regularly and have scheduled inspections, so your mechanic can catch serious issues early.
 Not only can skipping regular maintenance lead to expensive breakdowns, it can also invalidate your vehicle’s warranty in some cases.